-Returning with his first studio album in four years, New Zealand hip hop royalty David Dallas has arguably produced his best album yet in “Hood Country Club.”
-On this record, D-Dot explores political and social themes more including poverty, welfare and even media, with a subtle dig at New Zealand’s own orange man Mike Hosking.
+Returning with his first studio album in four years, New Zealand hip-hop royalty David Dallas has arguably produced his best album yet in “Hood Country Club.”
+On this record, D-Dot explores political and social themes more including poverty, welfare, and even the media, with a subtle dig at New Zealand’s own orange man Mike Hosking.
 His flow is on point, while the overall production is slick as heck, something that is probably down to the good folks at Red Bull Studios in Auckland where I am guessing this album was recorded.
-With this release, D-Dot has not only cemented himself as one of this country’s best modern-day rappers, but has ensured his position as an all-time great rapper from down under.
+With this release, D-Dot has not only cemented himself as one of this country’s best modern-day rappers but has ensured his position as an all-time great rapper from down under.

 Fave Tracks: probably, R U, Don’t Flinch, This Is It

 El Michels Affair – “Return to the 37th Chamber”

 These guys are one of the coolest groups going around.
 Not only do they have the balls to record a Wu-Tang instrumental covers album, but they have the nerve to do a second Wu-Tang instrumental covers album.
 Yes, “Return to the 37th Chamber” is El Michels Affair’s second jazz fusion take on Wu-Tang favorites and Wu-Tang member solo tracks.
 It is a varied, experimental and groovy take on one of the most well-known and loved collections of tracks in the rap canon, and is likely to be one of the best musical surprises you will hear this year.

 Fave Tracks: Iron Man, Shadow Boxing, Snakes, Verbal Intercourse